-- 23. We obtained a listing of misappropriations of public funds and assets during the fiscal period and management's representation that the listing was complete.
-We selected all misappropriations (if applicable) on the listing, obtained supporting documentation, and observed that the 15th District Attorney reported the misappropriation(s) to the legislative auditor and the district attorney of the parish in which the 15th District Attorney is domiciled. - 24.
-Observed that the 15th District Attorney has posted on its premises and website, the notice required by R.S.
-24:523.1 concerning the reporting of misappropriation, fraud, waste, or abuse of public funds.
+25. We obtained a listing of misappropriations of public funds and assets during the fiscal period and management's representation that the listing was complete.
+We selected all misappropriations (if applicable) on the listing, obtained supporting documentation, and observed that the entity reported the misappropriation(s) to the legislative auditor and the district attorney of the parish in which the entity is domiciled as required by R.S.
+24:523.